In the News-New York State

 The Comptroller cited that the MTA has an “overwhelming list of capital needs,” and his report identifies substantial variation in the MTA’s potential capital needs and uses, ranging from $57.8 billion to $92.2 billion, with a midpoint of about $75 billion.

-But whether the MTA’s capital program comes in at the low end or the high end of that estimate, it will need significant amounts of new funding, including replacement of the $15 billion that congestion pricing was expected to provide.
+But whether the MTA’s capital program comes in at the low end or the high end of that estimate, it will need significant amounts of new funding, including the replacement of the $15 billion that congestion pricing was expected to provide.

-The report suggests a wide range of capital needs are likely to be proposed in the 2025-2029 capital program to maintain and enhance the system, based on needs assessments released by the authority and recent discussion over investment plans.
+The report suggests a wide range of capital needs are likely to be proposed in the 2025-2029 capital program to maintain and enhance the system, based on needs assessments released by the authority and recent discussions over investment plans.
 These include:

-- Good Repair and Normal Replacement: The most critical funding needs are for keeping MTA assets in a state of good repair, including power substations, repair shops and structures, like the Grand Central train shed.
+- Good Repair and Normal Replacement: The most critical funding needs are for keeping MTA assets in a state of good repair, including power substations, repair shops, and structures, like the Grand Central train shed.
 NYC Transit’s Livonia Street and 241st St. repair yards will need work totaling $1 billion.
 Grand Central Terminal is now projected to need $2.7 billion, with a significant portion to be included in the current plan.
-DiNapoli’s report estimates the MTA faces a range of $37.3 to $55.2 billion in costs for state of good repair and normal replacement projects.
+DiNapoli’s report estimates the MTA faces a range of $37.3 to $55.2 billion in costs for state-of-good repair and normal replacement projects.

 - Fleet Choices: The MTA’s aging train cars and buses are also a significant contributor to capital costs.
 There are 1,100 subway cars that will exceed their 40-year useful service life between 2024 and 2027, and another 625 that will hit that milestone between 2027 and 2030.
 When combined with the cost of replacing commuter rail cars, the cost estimate ranges from $8.4 to $16.5 billion.
 Bus purchases would cost another $3.5 to $4.5 billion depending on fleet choices.